comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 </figure>
 </center>

-#### Fully Meshed Architecture
+#### Fully-Meshed Architecture

 Predicting the future requirements of a dynamic cloud architecture is hard.
 As the architecture evolves, all environments may at some point need access to some shared services that are non-sensical to replicate for each environment.
-In our case, there are a bunch of 3rd party integrations that are required by all environments.
+In our case, there are a bunch of third-party integrations that are required by all environments.
 As VPC peerings are not transitive in nature, a new VPC peering connection is needed for every other VPC that is connected to.
-This fully meshed architecture also reduces the attack radius to a great extent but gets increasingly complex as the number of environments increase.
+This fully-meshed architecture also reduces the attack radius to a great extent but gets increasingly complex as the number of environments increase.

 <center>
 <figure>